AlineAl/LaDevdelaToileV3/README.md

         title: 'Write title of the notes here',
         author: 'Write author of the notes here',
         description: 'Add a low description',
-        imagePath: '/_7cc475b6-8a8e-4ce1-b1c1-cc6084f92ded-removebg-preview.png',
         path: 'Share the path of the notes here'
     },
 ```
-/!\ The `imagePath` is the path of the image of the book and I only want FERRET :D. You can less me to choose illustration.
-If you want to choose it, you need to add the image in the `public` folder and share the path of the image in the `imagePath` key. /!\